blinkbitcoin/dev.blink.sv/docs/self-host/b-deployment/f-admin-panel.md

 # Admin Panel

-Galoy Admin Panel lets the support team access users and internal transaction information.
+Blink Admin Panel lets the support team access users and internal transaction information.

-Admin Panel is packaged as a docker image, and is automatically installed as part of the galoy helm charts.
+Admin Panel is packaged as a docker image, and is automatically installed as part of the Blink helm charts.

 With a default installation, Admin Panel can be accessed with `admin.domain.com`.
-Admin-Panel fetches information from a dedicated graphql API endpoint `graphql-admin.domain.com` defined in [graphql-admin-server](https://github.com/GaloyMoney/blink/blob/main/src/servers/graphql-admin-server.ts)
+Admin-Panel fetches information from a dedicated graphql API endpoint `graphql-admin.domain.com` defined in [graphql-admin-server](https://github.com/blinkbitcoin/blink/blob/main/src/servers/graphql-admin-server.ts)

 ### How to run this repo locally?